syllybelle/cv-se/docs/README.md

 </p>

-### Values
+## Values

 <p style="text-align: justify">
 I place huge value in communal knowledge through good scientific communication with experts and non-experts alike.
 I feel that the translation of research from the lab to the clinical environment is also of great importance – which includes ensuring that models are reliable, rigorous, transparent and valid.

 <p style="text-align: justify">
 I am highly adaptable and outcomes driven, and I enjoy working in a team to try to digest large problem spaces.
-I believe my experience and insights into data science, health sciences and tech development within corporate, public, and academic sectors would be an asset to the project.
+I believe my experience and insights into data science, health sciences and tech development within corporate, public, and academic sectors would be an asset.
 </p>

-## Education
+# Education
+<a href="#/certificates?id=certificates" target="_blank">See certificates here</a>

-### Degrees and diplomas
+## Degrees and diplomas

 + Degree: MBChB +